 Rekordbox · Serato DJ · VirtualDJ (incl.
 Favorite Folders) on Windows 10+ and macOS (Apple Silicon + Intel).

 MLD is a desktop tool, not a cloud platform — that's the deliberate scope choice.
-You install once, pay once ($49 lifetime, $19 for the first 100 founders), and the tool runs entirely on your machine.
+You install once, pay once (lifetime license), and the tool runs entirely on your machine.
 No login, no monthly billing, no sync server holding your library hostage if you cancel.
-The features that overlap with Cratehackers (cross-DJ library health, deduplication, migration) are first-class.
-The features that don't overlap (AI crate generation from text, Record Pool sync, multi-device cloud sync) are simply absent — by design.
-If you want a cloud platform, Cratehackers is the right tool.
+The features that overlap with cloud platforms (cross-DJ library health, deduplication, migration) are first-class.
+The features that don't overlap (AI crate generation from text, record-pool sync, multi-device cloud sync) are simply absent — by design.
+If a cloud platform is what your workflow needs, a subscription tool is the right shape.
 If you want a one-time purchase that fixes your library on your machine, MLD is built for that slot. *Smart Upgrade is a Pro feature; you are responsible for ensuring you have rights to obtain replacement content.*

-No. Record Pool integration is a Cratehackers strength.
-MLD is library-side only — it cleans what's already on your disk, not what's available to download.
+No. MLD is library-side only — it cleans what's already on your disk, not what's available to download.
+Record-pool downloads are a separate category of tool.

-No. MLD is $49 lifetime, with the first 100 founders at $19 lifetime.
-One-time purchase, all current and future versions, no recurring charges.
+No. MLD is a one-time lifetime purchase — all current and future versions, no recurring charges.

 No. MLD is fully local — no login, no sync, no uploads, no cloud account.
 The local MLD database is SQLCipher-encrypted; music files never leave your machine.

 Cratehackers is a cloud DJ workflow platform with AI features.
 MLD is a local DJ library audit tool with deep multi-app integration.
-The overlap is in library health and dedup.
-If you need the cloud platform features, pay for Cratehackers.
-If you need library cleanup for the apps already on your machine, MLD does that for less than 4 months of Cratehackers Pro.
+The overlap is library health and dedup.
+If your need is the cloud platform side, you'll want a subscription tool.
+If your need is library cleanup for the DJ apps already on your machine, MLD does that for a one-time purchase.

 Yes.
 Many DJs use MLD for local library hygiene and a cloud tool for crate-building.
 They solve different problems.
 MLD's writes stay local — nothing conflicts with a cloud platform's sync.